 The people who used to live here apparently were content with the frustrations and vagaries of satellite internet and never bothered to set the place up for cable internet.
-And, it turned out Spectrum has had to do a lot of construction — including running 150 feet of cable underground — to get my place hooked up.
+And, it turned out Spectrum had to do a lot of construction — including running 150 feet of cable underground — to get my place hooked up.

-The entire process has taken almost 3 months.
+The entire process took almost 3 months.

-There’s also the library, too.
+There was also the library, too.

-And, while it has great functioning internet, they don’t open until 10 am and noon on weekends.
+And, while it has great functioning internet, they don’t open until 10 am weekdays and noon on weekends.

 But by that time, I’m spent working.

 Daddy is an early riser type who likes to get crackin’ before the crack of dawn.

 Anyway, why should you care about any of this?

 No particular reason.

 That is, unless you want the hope and assurance that even under near internet-less conditions you can still run a fairly big and successful internet-based business.
 As during that time, I not only had record sales in new business, but ran several product re-launches, affiliate campaigns, and other assorted projects – all from my phone’s wifi hotspot.